limine-bootloader/limine/README.md

 Limine is a modern, advanced x86/x86_64 BIOS/UEFI multiprotocol bootloader, used as the reference implementation for the [Limine boot protocol](/PROTOCOL.md).

-### Support Limine
-Like Limine and want to support it?
-Donate Bitcoin to `bc1q00d59y75crpapw7qp8sea5j5sx6l4k2ssjylf9` :)

 ### Limine's boot menu

 ![Reference screenshot](/screenshot.png?raw=true "Reference screenshot")